-Prof. GONG Ke, president of WFEO, addressed at the opening ceremony, strengthening the importance of “Trust, Cooperation and Development” in the context of the pandemic and the unstable international situation and saying “WFEO would very much like to work with all to build and strengthen trust among the world’s scientific and technological community, to promote cooperation to meet the global challenges to the whole mankind, and to leverage science and technology to accelerate the actions of delivering sustainable development goals.”
+Prof. GONG Ke, president of WFEO, addressed at the opening ceremony, stressing the importance of “Trust, Cooperation and Development” in the context of the pandemic and the unstable international situation and saying “WFEO would very much like to work with all to build and strengthen trust among the world’s scientific and technological community, to promote cooperation to meet the global challenges to the whole mankind, and to leverage science and technology to accelerate the actions of delivering sustainable development goals.”

 The recording of Prof. GONG Ke’address is available by clicking on the below image.

-Mr. WAN Gang, President of CAST, Ms. Shamila Nair-Bedouelle, Assistant Director General for the Natural Sciences, UNESCO, Prof. Daya Reddy, President of the International Science Council, ect. also addressed at the opening ceremony.
+Mr. WAN Gang, President of CAST, Ms. Shamila Nair-Bedouelle, Assistant Director General for the Natural Sciences, UNESCO, Prof. Daya Reddy, President of the International Science Council, also addressed at the opening ceremony.

 Prof. GONG then moderated the plenary session.
 Experts from academia, government and industry made speeches on the topics of “sci-tech revolution and human civilization evolution”, “regional innovation and policy environment for innovation” and “digital economy and inclusive growth”.